Thousands of students from all over the world journey every year to the home of Ashtanga in the city of Mysore, India.

 - It’s a moving meditation.
 Once you know the sequence you are free to focus on the breath, gazing points and posture as points of stillness for the mind.
 You can truly ‘go with the flow’ without interruption from a teacher and immerse yourself in your practice as a moving meditation.

 - It’s like a private class without the cost.
 In a guided class the teacher can only get around to so many students while focussing on talking and guiding.
-In a Mysore class the teacher can spend the time with you on your individual needs and struggles.
+In a Mysore class the teacher can spend the time with you on your individual needs and challenges.
 You can ask questions and get the assistance you need.
 You get many of the benefits of a private class without the expense.

 - It’s yoga to go – once you learn the sequence you can do it anywhere.
-Of course you need a teacher to objectively assess your practice most of the time but you never have to worry about being able to get to a class while you’re away from home.
+Of course you need a teacher to objectively assist your practice most of the time but you never have to worry about being able to get to a class while you’re away from home.
 Just roll out your mat (or find a nice bit of carpet) and start saluting the sun.

 - Wont I find it hard to remember the sequence?
 You’ll do it in no time at all.
 At first it will feel a little awkward but so do all new adventures.
 Pretty soon the practice will be almost ‘automatic’ like learning to drive.
 And if you don’t remember, so what?
 Everyone who is in a Mysore class started right where you are.
 The teacher is there to help and our community is friendly and supportive so just do your best.

 - Isn’t it hard to get up in the morning?
 It depends on whether you are prepared to prioritise your health and happiness.
 It’s all in your mind and once you create a habit of being an early bird, it’s easy.
 See our Tips for starting a Morning Mysore practice to help you on your way.
 The benefits of an early morning practice are worth the effort.
-The world is quieter so there’s less distraction, your mind is calmer without the days events filling it with stress and worry, you have more energy and will be more likely to get through your day in a happier frame of mind.
+The world is quieter so there’s less distraction, the air is cleaner, your mind is calmer without the days events filling it with stress and worry, you have more energy and will be more likely to get through your day in a happier frame of mind.

 - How often do I need to practice?
 Some people start with a daily (6 day a week) practice right away and some start 2-3 times per week and build from there with it eventually becoming a daily (6 days) practice.
 The more often you practice the greater the benefits, and naturally over time you will want to practice more and more often because you can see how good it is for you.
 There is great power in a daily ritual of yoga.
 The important thing is to just start.

 - What can I expect in my first class?
 For your first class you will be given plenty of help with the first part of the sequence.
 You may only do a few poses to start so it’s easier to remember and then gradually more poses will be added.
 The more often you can practice the easier it is to remember the sequence.
-You will then finish with some seated meditation and relaxation.
+You will then finish with some seated postures.
 If you would like to start with others at the same level you can join our Beginners Intensives.